Olympian78/mrn-genmod-lvm/readme.md

 **Supervisor**: Prof. D.N.
 Wilke

 ## Setup
-It is advised that a virtual environment (conda, virtualenv, or the like) be set up within which the project requirements can be installed without interfering with existing package installations on the target computer.
+I suggest setting up a virtual environment (conda, virtualenv, or the like) within which the project requirements can be installed without interfering with existing package installations on the target computer.

 **Python version used:** 3.9.12